 Matt Caprioli’s One Headlight is a beautifully written coming-of-age story, a tribute to a gorgeously flawed and surprisingly resilient family.
 In these pages, Caprioli captures all the grace and grit of the “real” Alaska, where poverty, homophobia, and evangelical small-town life exist side-by-side with a lifesaving public school system, a culture of LGBTQ pride, and coffee kiosks that accept IOUs.
-Caprioli examines love from every desperate angle, from the love of Jesus to the love of cock to the love of Taco Bell’s family value pack.
+Caprioli examines love from every desperate angle, from the love of Jesus… to the love of Taco Bell’s family value pack.
 But most profoundly, One Headlight offers a portrait of the deep and difficult love between a son and his mother and grandmother.….
 This memoir is like no other book I have read.
 It will entertain you as it crushes you.

 —Martha Amore, author of In the Quiet Season & Weathered Edge

 Caprioli’s prose is frank and insightful, finding the lyricism in everyday objects, turns of phrase, and locales.
 Here, for instance, he discusses pursuing casual sex in Anchorage after Abby got sick: “Sex is the opposite of death, and spending days with her where she could hardly move her head, or could do nothing but blankly contemplate the enormity of a white, stucco wall—I needed a distraction.”
 His portrait of Abby is the soul of the book, and she’s revealed as a larger-than-life character who exhibits real problems, and who causes problems for the author, as well.
 However, she never loses the reader’s sympathy, thanks to his nuanced, nonjudgmental portrayal.
 The result is a moving rumination on the varying roles that a mother can play in a son’s life, for better and for worse…..
 An affecting and surprising remembrance about the responsibilities of parents and children.